-A cell culture test system with sensory nerve cells and keratinocytes was used to demonstrate a soothing, antiinflammatory effect.
-C-fibre nerve cells were cultured together with keratinocytes.
-Capsaicin, the pungent active in chilli pepper, is a strong skin irritant and was therefore used in this test system as a stimulus to induce an action potential.
-Stimulation of the C-fibre nerve endings was recorded by measuring the concentration of the released neuropeptide calcitonin gene-related peptide (CGRP).
-Reduced CGRP liberation in the presence of capsaicin indicates a soothing activity.
-Lidocaine, a local anaesthetic that blocks the signal at the endings of sensory nerves, was used as a positive control.
-Stimulation of the coculture with capsaicin resulted in a prominent release of the neuropeptide CGRP (Figure 4).
-The positive control lidocaine reduced CGRP release by 61% and a solution of 0.3% nopal preparation by 42%.
+A cell culture test system with sensory nerve cells and keratinocytes was used to demonstrate a soothing, anti-inflammatory effect.
+C-fiber nerve cells are cultured together with keratinocytes.
+Capsaicin, the pungent active in chile pepper, is a strong skin irritant and was therefore used in this test system as stimulus to induce an action potential.
+Stimulation of the C-fiber nerve endings is recorded by measuring the concentration of the released neuropeptide calcitonin gene-related peptide (CGRP).
+Reduced CGRP liberation in presence of capsaicin indicates a soothing activity.
+Lidocaine, a local anesthetic that blocks the signal at the endings of sensory nerves, is used as positive control.
+Stimulation of the coculture with capsaicin resulted in a prominent release of the neuropeptide CGRP (figure 4).
+The positive control lidocaine reduced CGRP release by 61 % and a solution of 0.3 % nopal preparation by 42 %.

-Figure 4.
-Soothing effect of AquaCacteen nc in a coculture model with sensory nerve cells and keratinocytes.
+Figure 4: Soothing effect of AquaCacteen in a coculture model with sensory nerve cells and keratinocytes.
 The concentration of the neuropeptide CGRP in the culture supernatant was measured before and after stimulation with capsaicin.
 The analgesic lidocaine was used as positive control.

 Dry skin favours the development of sensitive skin reactions.
 The nopal preparation was therefore tested for beneficial effects on skin hydration.
-To show a moisturising effect even in a rinse-off product, different concentrations of 'AquaCacteen nc' were tested in shower gels.
-A distinct dose-dependent increase in skin hydration was obtained (Figure 5).
-The product with 2% 'AquaCacteen nc' increased hydration by 16% after 1 week of application.
+To show a moisturizing effect even in a rinse off product, different concentrations of "AquaCacteen" were tested in shower gels.
+A distinct dose-dependent increase in skin hydration was obtained (figure 5).
+The product with 2 % "AquaCacteen"

-Figure 5.
-Improvement of skin hydration.
-Shower gels with different concentrations of AquaCacteen nc were used during 7 days.
+Figure 5: Improvement of skin hydration.
+Shower gels with different concentrations of AquaCacteen were used during 7 days.